wkm/firethorn/README.md

 ## Data Model
-The basic datamodel is similar to Twitter"s Rainbird hiearchical keys.
-However, Firethorn also supports multi-dimensional keys.
+The basic datamodel is similar to Twitter"s Rainbird hiearchical keys with the addition of multiple dimensions.

 For example, to increment the number of likes for a particular post: